 Even if you do use an alternative CDN provider who offers an Australian point of presence, your visitors in Australia won’t experience much (if any) speed improvement whether they load your website from your Australian-based origin web hosting server or an Australian-based CDN server.

 However, in terms of Cloudflare at least, you can definitely still benefit from its other uses, such as DDoS mitigation and DNS hosting (as mentioned above).
-Just be sure to leave Cloudflare’s proxy/CDN service disabled when using these features to ensure your page load speeds stay as quick as possible if your target audience is primarily Australian visitors.
+Just be sure to leave Cloudflare’s proxy/CDN service disabled whenever possible to ensure your page load speeds stay as quick as possible if your target audience is primarily Australian visitors.

 How to properly speed up your website